Community Life Events

 1:30 and 3:00 pm ✔ Mandatory

 Get the scoop on the departments, offices, and people that are here to help you, as well as take care of some serious business like the student handbook and community conduct standards and policies.
 These two sessions are important, but we'll energize you with some free ice cream in between!
 And there will be prizes!

 Between choosing your own adventure and the CLASS movie night, take advantage of being in downtown Chicago and explore classic eateries, grab a real Chicago hotdog or deep dish pizza, or even discover a new hidden gem of a restaurant.
 Bring at least $10.

 North Park's commitment to being a Christian University is evident by the number of students who get up every Sunday morning and head to one of Chicago's multitude of churches.
-After filling you with delicious donuts and coffee, the University Ministries team will help point you in the right direction toward some great local options on your first Sunday at North Park.
+On Sunday morning, the University Ministries team will help point you in the right direction toward some great local options on your first Sunday at North Park.

 Collegelife — Anderson Chapel